-\paragraph*{Conclusions and outlook.} In this work, we have explored the dynamics of the nonstabilizerness in disordered many-body systems exhibiting MBL.
-By developing a theoretical framework founded on an $\ell$-bit phenomenology, we have shown that magic spreading in MBL systems is fundamentally constrained by the slow dynamics characteristic of the MBL regime.
-Unlike ergodic systems, where SRE rapidly saturates to its maximal value, MBL systems display a much slower power-law relaxation towards the saturation value, which exhibits a strong variability with respect to the choice of initial state.
-Through numerical simulations of the disordered TFIM, we have verified our analytical formulas for the SRE growth and demonstrated a strong connection between the SRE and entanglement entropy grwoth in the MBL regime.
+\paragraph*{Conclusions and outlook.} In this work, we have explored the dynamics of nonstabilizerness in disordered many-body systems exhibiting MBL.
+By developing a theoretical framework founded on an $\ell$-bit phenomenology, we have shown that nonstabilizerness spreading in MBL systems is fundamentally constrained by the slow dynamics characteristic of the MBL regime.
+Unlike ergodic systems, where SRE rapidly saturates to its maximal value, MBL systems display a much slower power-law relaxation towards the saturation value, which exhibits strong variability with respect to the choice of the initial state.
+Through numerical simulations of the disordered TFIM, we have verified our phenomenological formulas for the SRE growth and demonstrated a strong connection between the SRE and entanglement entropy growth in the MBL regime.
 In particular, our findings show that the disorder suppresses the rapid spread of magic resources, and interactions play a crucial role in enabling its slow but sustained growth.
-Furthermore, we have shown that SRE can serve as a diagnostic tool distinguishing ergodic and non-ergodic dynamics.

 Our results open up several intriguing directions for future research.
-One promising avenue is investigating the interplay between magic and other forms of ergodicity breaking, such as quantum many-body scars~\cite{serbyn2021quantum,smith2024non,hartse2024stabilizer} and disorder-free localization~\cite{PhysRevLett.118.266601, Brenes18,vanNieuwenburg19,Schulz19,Yao20,Yao21,Yao21t}.
-In particular, extending our analysis to gauge theories~\cite{Banuls2020,Aidelsburger21} and constrained quantum systems~\cite{Chen18, Sierant21constr, Theveniaut20, Pietracaprina21, Royen24} could shed further light on the role of magic in non-thermalizing quantum dynamics.
+One promising avenue is investigating the interplay between nonstabilizerness and other forms of ergodicity breaking, such as quantum many-body scars~\cite{serbyn2021quantum,smith2024non,hartse2024stabilizer} and disorder-free localization~\cite{PhysRevLett.118.266601, Brenes18,vanNieuwenburg19,Schulz19,Yao20,Yao21,Yao21t}.
+In particular, extending our analysis to gauge theories~\cite{Banuls2020,Aidelsburger21} and constrained quantum systems~\cite{Chen18, Sierant21constr, Theveniaut20, Pietracaprina21, Royen24} could shed further light on the role of nonstabilizerness in non-thermalizing quantum dynamics.
 Moreover, this also motivates further explorations of Clifford-augmented matrix product states~\cite{masotllima2024stabilizertensornetworks, Qian24prl, lami2024quantumstatedesignsclifford,qian2024cliffordcircuitsaugmentedtimedependent, nakhl2024sta} in scenarios where continuous Hamiltonians govern the dynamics.
-Such investigations may provide a broader understanding of the interplay of disorder and magic spreading for quantum error correction and fault-tolerant quantum computing.
+Such investigations may provide a broader understanding of the interplay of disorder and nonstabilizerness spreading for quantum error correction and fault-tolerant quantum computing.